-One notable exception to this rule is the USA - so let's dig into how it works in the United States.
+Let's dig more into how it works in the United States:

 The United States

-In the United States, the Affordable Care Act (ACA) requires employers to offer health insurance only to employees who work 30 or more hours per week.
+In the United States, full-time employment for health insurance purposes is defined as working 30 or more hours per week, as mandated by the Affordable Care Act (ACA).
 Luckily, this limit is less than the 32 hours that 4-day week employees typically get to work per week.

 This means that if you work fewer than 30 hours per week in the USA, your employer is not required to offer you health insurance under the ACA.
 However, this does not mean that you will not be able to get health insurance—it simply means that you will have to obtain it in another way.

 The good news is that there are a number of other ways to get health insurance if you work fewer than 30 hours per week in the USA.
 For example, you may be eligible for:

 - Medicaid: This government-sponsored health insurance program is available to low-income individuals and families.
 You can learn more about Medicaid here.

 - COBRA: This program allows you to keep your employer-sponsored health insurance for a limited time after leaving your job.
 You can learn more about COBRA here.

 - Individual Health Insurance: This is health insurance that you purchase yourself, rather than getting it through an employer.
 You can learn more about individual health insurance here.

 - Medicare: This is a government-sponsored health insurance program for seniors and people with certain disabilities.
 You can learn more about Medicare here.